Back To Main Menu

 Composers should submit a portfolio of at least two, but not more than five, contrasting examples of your compositions.
 Do submit your portfolio one week in advance of your scheduled audition.
 You may submit your work as written scores, recordings or a combination of the two.

 Please ensure that your written music is clear and legible, and that you include full details, where necessary, of instrumentation, scoring, and performance details.
-Do not send Sibelius files unless they are accompanied by PDF files of the same material.
+Do not send Sibelius files unless they are accompanied by PDF files of the samematerial.
 Recordings should either be on a CD or DVD, or in a file format that can be read in VLC or Windows Media Player.

 Individual works should be clearly indexed on both the CD and accompanying documentation.
 All recordings should be clearly labelled with your name and the title of the piece on both the CD and its cover.
 Portfolios will be returned to you immediately at the end of the audition or mailed back to you after the audition period upon request.